ssideris/MSc-in-Business-Analytics-AUEB/Data Engineering & Business Intelligence/Handle Big Data Using Token Blocking Method & Meta-Blocking Graphs/README.md

     The number of total comparisons is: 1127

-**D.** We assume that the dataset is tokenized per column and each column (attribute title) includes lists of the tokens per row.
-A fixed dataset with dummy variables will be used for reference.
-The scope of the function is to be fed the 2 entities ids as well as the dataset and then calculate their Jaccard similarity per attribute comparing the lists of tokens that correspond to them.¶
-The function iterates each column and for the rows that match the ids given, the lists of tokens are appended to a new list.
-From this list we take the intersection and union of the lists of tokens it includes and finally calculate the Jaccard similarity per attribute by dividing intersection with union.
+**D.**

-###### We assume that the dataset is tokenized per column and each column (attribute title) includes lists of the tokens per row.
+##### We assume that the dataset is tokenized per column and each column (attribute title) includes lists of the tokens per row.
 A fixed dataset with dummy variables will be used for reference.
 The scope of the function is to be fed the 2 entities ids as well as the dataset and then calculate their Jaccard similarity per attribute comparing the lists of tokens that correspond to them.

 ```python